This page is currently being updated - check back soon!

 Throughout the school year, the curriculum actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.
 Children will also follow a programme of Personal, Social Citizenship and Health Education.

 At Hopton we promote learning behaviours that encourage children to take responsibility for their own learning.
-The IPC aims to develop each child’s personal qualities using the personal goals of:
+We strive to develop each child’s personal qualities by using Hopton Learning Powers:

 The Early Years Foundation Stage